davidalvarezdlt/skeltorch/docs/tutorials/running-pipelines.md

 where a `torch.utils.data.DataLoader` is used to obtain the data of each iteration until no more data is available.
 At that point, the epoch counter is increased and a checkpoint is saved inside the experiment.
-In order to run the train pipeline successfully, you will need:
+In order to run the training pipeline successfully, you will need:

 - A valid implementation of the methods ``load_datasets()`` and ``load_loaders()`` of the data class.
 These methods must load the data